trattner/trattner.github.io/_posts/2018-1-4-landing.md

 “Andy taught me how to think like an adult: how to craft effective emails, how to navigate applications, and ultimately how to get into the school of my dreams.” --Wendy, MIT

 “I thought working with Andy was like exploring a whole new world.
 It wasn’t like learning in a classroom--instead, you get to ask questions freely.
 You can explore on your own.
 It was like a rainforest or a safari.
-When you go on a safari, you can’t say that you want to see the hippos.
+But when you go on a safari, you can’t say that you want to see the hippos.
 They will tell you: ‘no, you have to take the lion path first.’
 With Andy, you can do that.
 You can go straight to the hippos.” --Kai, 5th grader

 “Andy is, without exaggeration, the most selfless person I have ever met.
 He takes so much pride in being able to help others, and I am so lucky to have worked with him as a colleague and a friend.” --Alex, Harvard